DrYenyen/PPPwnGo-Guide/README.md

 # Running the exploit Python
-From the 3rd dropdown menu choose *the PPPwn python* option
+From the 3rd dropdown menu in settings choose *the PPPwn python* option
 Press on *Back*
 Press on the big green *GO* button
 A cmd window will open and the exploit will start